coffeecms/coffee_load_balancer/README.md

 ## Contact

 For questions or further information, please contact [LowLevelForest](mailto:lowlevelforest@gmail.com).
 ```

 ### Key Sections:

-- **Overview**: Provides a brief description of the load balancer and its features.
+- **Overview**: Describes the load balancer system and its features.
-- **Features**: Lists the capabilities of the system.
+- **Features**: Lists capabilities including dual protocol support and scalability.
-- **Prerequisites**: Details the requirements to run the system.
+- **Prerequisites**: Lists the required tools and SSL certificates.
-- **Installation**: Step-by-step guide for cloning the repo, building the application, and generating SSL certificates.
+- **Installation**: Instructions for cloning the repository, building the application, and generating SSL certificates.
-- **Configuration**: Instructions for setting up the `servers.conf` file and selecting the load balancing algorithm.
+- **Configuration**: Details the `servers.conf` file format and how to choose the load balancing algorithm.
-- **Usage**: How to run the application and send requests.
+- **Usage**: How to run the application, send requests, and manage automatic server list reloading.
-- **Notes**: Additional considerations and tips for production use.
+- **Deployment**: Instructions for configuring DNS, firewall, and network settings.
+- **Monitoring and Maintenance**: Guidelines for log monitoring, server list updates, and regular maintenance.
-- **Contributing**: Encourages community involvement.
+- **Contributing**: Encourages contributions.
-- **License**: License details.
+- **License**: Licensing details.
-- **Contact**: Provides a way to reach out for further information.
+- **Contact**: Contact information for further inquiries.